PolishDrBirkin/PolishDrBirkin/README.md

 ## Some stuff about me:

-* I may be socially awkward during some moments so please be patient.
+* I'am pretty shy and I rarely talk first, but I gladly talk when someone talks first 😔

-* I may shut down when I'm feeling shy too 😒
+* I may be socially awkward during some moments so please be patient

 * I'm not roleplaying ships because I'm uncomfortable with it!